Nagasudha2605/User-Login-Activity-SQL-CaseStudy/README.md

 4. Quarterly % change in sessions
 5. User with highest session score each day
 6. Best users: consistent logins from first login date
-7. Dates with no logins (calendar logic)
+7. Dates with no logins

 ## 🛠️ Tools Used
 - SQL Server
 - Recursive CTEs, Window Functions